"The world is in chaos. Blood flows like rivers. We, Emperor Taizong's youngest descendant, must—"

 "Hah."

-No sane ruler would willingly alienate a fourth grade alchemist and a Golden Core Paragon.
-Besides, she fully planned to leave Wei Wu Province after this affair was concluded.
-The Demon Queen had something she needed, a key piece of intelligence about a stable spatial tear that led toward the legendary Three Blessed Lands, where she could establish her own sect properly.
-At the Golden Core Stage, meaningful cultivation required vast, sustained resources, something only a properly established sect could provide.
+No sane ruler would willingly alienate a fourth-grade alchemist and a Golden Core Paragon.
+Besides, she fully planned to leave Weiwu Prefecture after this affair was concluded.
+The Demon Queen had something she needed: a key piece of intelligence about a stable spatial tear that led toward the legendary Three Blessed Lands.
+At the Golden Core Stage, meaningful cultivation required vast and sustained resources that only a properly established sect could provide.

-With the wider cultivation world still in its first phase of awakening, most of the truly powerful ancient factions remained hidden in seclusion.
-This was the perfect time to claim a prime territory and build her influence from the ground up.
+With the wider cultivation world still in its first phase of awakening, most of the truly powerful ancient factions remained hidden.
+This was the perfect time to claim a prime territory and build her influence.
 By the time the true powers emerged, she would be entrenched and untouchable.
-Let them suspect her all they wanted, they would never find her to act on it.
+Let them suspect her all they wanted; they would never find her to act on it.

 "I see you have already made thorough plans.
 Then I will say no more.
 As for the coming war, I will remain in the rear, leading the monks in guiding lost souls and performing rites for the dead.
-It is where we are most needed."
+It's where we are most needed."

 "Good."

 As an outsider sect with deep roots but no imperial ambitions, the Great Thunder Temple had to walk a fine line.
 Without Su Min's incense energy connection providing them a measure of political cover, their position would be even more precarious.
 Hui Ming was strong, but not strong enough to dominate an era.
-His flawed foundation would always hold him back from the very peak.
+His flawed foundation would always hold him back.

 "A message for you, Lady Su.
 Prince Yong's men are calling.
 The assembled sect leaders are demanding an audience.
-It seems it is time to make some promises."
+It seems it's time to make some promises."
 A guard announced from outside the door.

-With a faint crackle of manifested lightning, Su Min vanished from the meditation chamber.
+With a faint crackle of lightning, Su Min vanished from the meditation chamber.

 Prince Yong Mansion's grand reception hall was packed to the brim.
-The leaders of the Seven Great Sects, along with countless elders and renowned independent experts, filled the room to standing room only.
-Even powerful figures like Mo Shaosheng, the Martial Alliance Leader, and Cao Yuanmu, Prince Yong Mansion's own pillar, sat respectfully on the raised dais on either side, leaving the central, ornately carved seat conspicuously empty.
-Prince Yong himself was not present, his cultivation was too weak to command respect in this gathering of the land's most powerful martial artists.
+The leaders of the Seven Great Sects, along with countless elders and renowned experts, filled the room.
+Even powerful figures like Mo Shaosheng and Cao Yuanmu sat respectfully on the raised dais on either side, leaving the central, ornately carved seat empty.
+Prince Yong himself wasn't present.
+His cultivation was too weak to command respect in this gathering of the land's most powerful martial artists.

 For a moment, the hall was dead silent.
-Every warrior and elder present felt a visceral chill, realizing with crystal clarity that if Su Min wanted them dead, they wouldn't even see the attack coming.
+Every warrior and elder present felt a visceral chill, realizing that if Su Min wanted them dead, they would not even see the attack coming.
 But then, just as quickly, the fear faded, replaced by a strange sense of resignation.
-After all, if a Golden Core cultivator wanted them dead, they would be dead regardless of what they saw or felt.
+If a Golden Core cultivator wanted them dead, they would be dead regardless of what they saw or felt.

 One by one, they rose from their seats and bowed deeply, a wave of deference sweeping through the hall.

-Even Mo Shaosheng and Cao Yuanmu showed her their full, unreserved respect.
+Even Mo Shaosheng and Cao Yuanmu showed her their full and unreserved respect.
 The time for posturing was over.
 The hammer was here.